Quantum Reduction of Finding Short Code Vectors to the Decoding Problem: Introduction

+Here we are looking for a non-zero codeword $\cv$ of weight $ \leq w$ in the $k$-dimensional code $\CC$ defined by the so-called parity-check matrix $\Hm$, namely:

-Decoding and looking for short codewords are problems that have been conjectured for a long time to be extremely close.
-They have been studied for a long time \cite{P62,S88,D89,MMT11,BJMM12,MO15,BM18}, and for instance in the regime of parameters where the rate $R=\frac{k}{n}$ is fixed in $(0,1)$, the best algorithms for solving them are the same (namely Information Set Decoding).
-A reduction from decoding to the problem of finding short codewords is known but in an LPN context \cite{AHIKV17,BLVW19,YZWGL19}.
-However, even in an LPN context, no reduction is known in the other direction.
-These problems can be viewed in some sense as a code version of the LWE and SIS problems respectively in lattice based cryptography \cite{R09}.
-A breakthrough there was to obtain a quantum reduction from SIS to LWE \cite{R05,SSTX09}.
-Our contribution in this article is precisely to give the code based version of this reduction, namely a quantum reduction from finding short codewords to decoding.
+Decoding and looking for short codewords are problems that have been conjectured to be extremely close.
+They have been studied for a long time \cite{P62,S88,D89,MMT11,BJMM12,MO15,BM18,CDMT22}, and for instance in the regime of parameters where the code rate $R$ is fixed in $(0,1)$, the best algorithms for solving them are the same (namely Information Set Decoding).
+A reduction from decoding to the problem of finding short codewords is known but in an $\LPN$ context \cite{AHIKV17,BLVW19,YZWGL19,DR22}.
+However, even in an $\LPN$ context, no reduction is known in the other direction.
+These problems can be viewed in some sense as a code version of the $\LWE$ and $\SIS$ problems respectively in lattice-based cryptography \cite{R09}.
+Our contribution in this article is precisely to give the code-based version of this reduction, namely a quantum reduction from finding short codewords to decoding.
 This problem was open for quite some time.
-To simplify the statements, we will state it in the regime of parameters where the rate $R$ is fixed in $(0,1)$, but actually it also works in the LPN setting (but needs to be adapted in several places where we use exponential bounds in $n$).
+To simplify the statements, we will state it in the regime of parameters where the rate $R$ is fixed in $(0,1)$, but actually it also works in the $\LPN$ setting (but needs to be adapted in several places where we use exponential bounds in $n$).

+There is a fundamental difficulty of reducing the research of low weight codewords to decoding a linear code which is due to the fact that the nature of these two problems is very different.
+Decoding concentrates on a region of parameters where there is typically just one solution, whereas finding low weight codewords concentrates on a region of parameters where there are solutions (and typically an exponential number of solutions).
+This makes these problems inherently very different.
+This was also the case for the reduction of $\SIS$ to $\LWE$ and the fact that we can have a reduction from one to another by looking for quantum reductions instead of classical reductions was really a breakthrough at that time.